Bug Bounty Hunting

 • When submit a value inside parameters and then it is reflected in the DOM (HTML), try to inject code to escape HTML Tags and create your custom XSS payloads.
 For example: >;'</input><svg ONly ONLoad=confirm()>//

-• To you understand how to craft XSS payloads, you need to: 1.
+• To understand how to craft XSS payloads, you need to: 1.
 Know HTML.
 2. Understand the basics of JavaScript, and 3.
 Have fun crafting XSS payloads.

 • In order to bypass WAF rules it is usually necessary to encode the characters in encodings processed in the back-end.
-Some of they are the following: HTML encoding, Hex Encoding, URL and double URL Encoding, Unicode Escapes, etc...
+Some of them are the following: HTML encoding, Hex Encoding, URL and double URL Encoding, Unicode Escapes, etc...

 Where to look for IDOR